 I have something new to say about living a simple life and being a minimalist.

 Usually, you will see a lot of people talking about throwing away all of your stuff, living in a small house in the middle of nowhere and wearing only one piece of clothing.
 Even though I kind of adore these ideas, the main concept of living a minimal life is to become more productive.
-To have more time at your disposal to do what you want to be doing.
+To have more time at your disposal so you can do what you truly want in life.

 It’s not about making more space just to have a cleaner house.
 It’s about making more space for the things that actually matter in your life.